Where can I find South Portland School District policies regarding transgender students?

 Why does it feel like so many more (young) people are coming out as gay or trans?
 Is this just a passing fad?

 People have experienced same-sex attraction and non-binary gender identities throughout human history and across cultures.
-Unfortunately, for much of recorded history such experiences and identities have been strictly taboo or even outlawed.
+Unfortunately, in much of modern history and within Western cultures, such experiences and identities have been strictly taboo or even outlawed.
 In recent years, more people have begun to feel safer coming out and standing up for their right to life their lives as themselves.

 What's the deal with the pronoun thing?

 In an ideal world, people may routinely introduce themselves with both their name and pronouns.
 Although this custom is not a part of mainstream culture, teachers are in a unique position to help normalize this manner of introduction.
 For example, teachers could begin the year by allowing students to introduce themselves with their name and pronouns.
 This should not be viewed as a practice strictly for the sake of The Trans Kid, but rather a way to create a more welcoming environment for all students.
 Many teachers have had a student who went by a name that was different that the one provided on the class roster.
 Most teachers have also had students who were not transgender, but whose gender was not obvious based on personal appearance or style of dress.
 Allowing all students to introduce themselves will help create a safe environment for trans students, and help avoid the discomfort of misgendering a student or addressing a student by the wrong name.